-If you are coming from somewhere outside of Italy, Venice has its own airport that you can fly into.
+If you are traveling from outside of Italy, Venice has its own airport (VCE).

-This is a more modern looking bridge found in Venice and controversial
+Modern bridge found in Venice and often controversial